-As of December 31, 2018 cash receivable from agents and deposits issued to merchants were RUB 6,896 million, compared to RUB 8,146 million as of December 31, 2017 and RUB 5,313 million as of December 31, 2016.
-The decline in deposits issued to merchants predominantly resulted from partial substitution of deposits with bank guarantees in 2018.
+As of December 31, 2019 cash receivable from agents and deposits issued to merchants were RUB 5,426 million, compared to RUB 6,896 million as of December 31, 2018 and RUB 8,146 million as of December 31, 2017.
+The decrease in cash receivable from agents as of December 31, 2019 as compared to year ended December 31, 2018 is mostly related to whether the last days of the year are banking holiday or business days.
+The decline in deposits issued to merchants as of December 31, 2018 as compared to year ended December 31, 2017 predominantly resulted from partial substitution of deposits with bank guarantees in 2018.
 This decline was underpinned by the decline in cash receivable from agents for the year ended December 31, 2018 as compared to year ended December 31, 2017 that was driven by the decrease of payment volumes processed by our agents due to general trend towards the decreasing share of cash payments in the economy.